xinyangl5722/sep11-freedom-project/prep/presentation.md

 * Include link for game
 * Explain what my game is= Pixel story game that includes a chapter
 * Explain my story game in like 3 sentences when going through the dialogue.
-  * It starts off with the player getting into a dark room and a girl being excited to meeting them.
+  * It starts off with the player getting into a dark room and a girl being excited to meet them.
 Basically the player is passed and has to go through this journey to go to heaven.
-She talks about how the player is in the a place in a journey to Dreamland, but they have to go through obstacles first.
+She talks about how the player is in a place in a journey to Dreamland, but they have to go through obstacles first.

 ## Process
 * Learning the code itself= Basics which is how to add & move characters, making them jump